Servings: 5 Total time: 2 hours 15 minutes Difficulty: Beginner

 Preparation

-1. Prepare the spice paste: In a blender, combine shallots, garlic, ginger, galangal, turmeric, red peppers, coriander, cumin and pepper.
-Mix until you obtain a smooth and homogeneous paste.
-If necessary, add a little water to make mixing easier.
+1. To prepare the spice paste: In a blender, combine the shallots, garlic, ginger, galangal, turmeric, red chilies, coriander, cumin, and pepper.
+Blend until smooth and homogeneous.
+If necessary, add a little water to facilitate blending.

-4. Add the spices and coconut milk: Add the cinnamon sticks, kaffir lime leaves, lemongrass stems, cloves and star anise to the saucepan.
+4. Add the spices and coconut milk: Add the cinnamon sticks, kaffir lime leaves, lemongrass stalks, cloves, and star anise to the saucepan.
 Pour in the coconut milk and palm sugar, then stir well.

-5. Slow simmer: Return the beef pieces to the pot and bring to a boil.
-Once the mixture boils, reduce the heat and simmer over low heat for 2 to 3 hours, stirring occasionally.
+5. Simmer slowly: Return the beef pieces to the pot and bring to a boil.
+Once boiling, reduce the heat and simmer gently for 2 to 3 hours, stirring occasionally.
 The sauce will gradually thicken and reduce.
-The Rendang is ready when the meat is tender and the sauce is well reduced and caramelized around the beef.
+The Rendang is ready when the meat is tender and the sauce has reduced and caramelized around the beef.

-6. Serving: Serve Rendang with jasmine rice or sticky rice for the complete experience.
-This dish can also be accompanied by sautéed vegetables or salad for a contrast of textures.
+6. Serving suggestion: Serve Rendang with jasmine rice or sticky rice for a complete experience.
+This dish can also be accompanied by stir-fried vegetables or salad for a textural contrast.

 Note

-Slow cooking : The key to good Rendang is slow cooking.
-The longer you simmer over low heat, the more tender the beef will be and the more flavorful the sauce will be.
+Slow cooking : The key to a good Rendang lies in slow cooking.
+The longer you simmer it over low heat, the more tender the beef will be and the richer the sauce will be in flavor.

-Make Ahead : Rendang tastes even better the next day when the flavors have blended well.
+Make-ahead tip : Rendang tastes even better the next day, once the flavors have had time to meld.
 Feel free to prepare it in advance and reheat it before serving.

-Tags: Indonesian beef randang, gluten-free world beef recipe, Indonesian recipe
+Keywords: Indonesian beef randang, gluten-free beef recipe from around the world, Indonesian recipe

 Rate this recipe